binarymist/talk_Purple-Teaming-with-OWASP-PurpleTeam/slides.md

 * Most of that time has been 7 days a week, two full time jobs

 Building a tool that helps Developers write secure code is a great way to learn about security.
-If you want to learn more about information security, We'll assign you a mentor, and you can help us build PurpleTeam.
+If you want to learn more about information security, We'll assign you a mentor, and you can help your self and the community by building PurpleTeam.

 ----